Media + Information

 Funding

-We have support to help students present their research in academic venues, such as conferences.
+We often have support to assist students to present their research in academic venues, such as conferences.
 The resources vary by year and are distributed by the Graduate School.
 We also have limited funding to help with direct research expenses.
 See the categories below, please contact the director of master’s studies, Dr. Shillair, if you have any questions.

 Funding for research projects